J-HERTH/projetweb-JapanEvasion-static/README.md

 DEVELOPMENT:

 There will be a dynamic version of this website, with a database, working contact forms and a membership access.
-This will be part of a second assessment in my training, and I will be working with two students, the project is available on another repositery.
+This will be part of a second assessment in my training, and I will be working with two students, the project is available on another repositery in the folder charte-graphique.